-The result of this RF analysis procedure for station R11A is summarized in Figure 6.
-The QC'ed RFs presented over azimth are shown in Figure 6a and the harmonic function $H(\theta, t)$ fit to these RFs is shown in Figure 6b for comparison.
-The residual between these functions, which is used to define the uncertainty in the final azimuthally independent RF $(A_0(t))$, is presented in Figure 6c.
-The individual harmonic components are shown in Figure 6d-f.
-The functions $A_1(t)$ and $A_2(t)$ quantify the azimuthally dependent signals that may be produced by tilts on internal interfaces and anisotropy.
-Some of these arrivals are observed to undergo move-out at different azimuths.
+In this study we use Ps receiver functions (teleseismic P-to-S converted waves) exclusively, but Sp receiver functions could also be used in the context of the methods we develop, at least in principle (Vinnik et al., 2004).
+We select all teleseismic events in the NEIC PDE catalogue with a body wave magnitude $m_b \ge 5.1$ within the epicentral distance range of 30°-99° from each station.
+All sets of 3-component seismograms are rotated to form the radial and transverse components and are then band-pass filtered between 0.03 and 4 Hz using a Butterworth filter (2 poles, 2 passes).
+The harmonic stripping method and quality control procedures have been applied to the 185 TA stations in the study region (Fig. 1).
+An example is shown in Figure 4 for the TA station R11A.
+The QC'ed receiver functions presented over azimuth are shown in Figure 4a and the harmonic function $H(\theta, t)$ fit to these receiver functions is shown in Figure 4b for comparison.
+As described in the Appendix, the residual between these functions is used to define the uncertainty, s(t), of the azimuthally independent receiver function and is presented in Figure 4c.
+The individual harmonic components are shown in Figure 4d-f.
+The functions $A_1(t)$ and $A_2(t)$ quantify the azimuthally dependent signals that may be produced by tilts on internal interfaces and anisotropy, respectively.
+Some of these arrivals are observed to undergo a move-out at different azimuths.
 These functions could be applied to fine-tune the model presented here, but are not currently used for this purpose.

-The quality control procedure described here has been applied to the 185 TA stations in the study region (Fig. 1).
-Several examples of final receiver functions $A_0(t)$ and associated uncertainties are shown in Figure 7.
-The receiver functions display significant variations.
+Several examples of the final azimuthally independent receiver functions $A_0(t)$ and associated uncertainties are shown in Figure 5.
+The receiver functions display significant station-to-station variations.
 Those observed at station R11A in the Basin and Range province and station Q22A in the Rocky Mountains have strong P-to-S converted positive amplitude phases between 3 and 7 sec delay time, suggesting a sharp rather than gradient transition from crustal to mantle velocities.
-The receiver function for TA station T18A in the Colorado Plateau, in contrast, shows no Moho P-to-S conversion, which means there is a gradient Moho at this point.
-The receiver function for station O25A in the Great Plains has a strong negative arrival at \sim 4 sec caused by sedimentary layer reverberations at this location which likely interfere with the Moho conversion.
+The receiver function for TA station T18A in the Colorado Plateau, in contrast, shows no Moho P-to-S conversion, which means that a gradient Moho is probable at this point.
+The receiver function for station O25A in the Great Plains has a strong negative arrival at ~ 4 sec caused by sedimentary layer reverberations at this location which probably interferes with observation of the Moho conversion.